Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

   ![Screenshot showing connecting to the VM using RDP](./rdp_connect.png)

+  > **Note:** If the _`windowsAdminPassword`_ parameter is not specified during deployment, the password is automatically generated and stored in the Key Vault.
+Copy the "windowsAdminPassword" secret value from the Key Vault to log in.

 #### Connect using Azure Bastion

 - If you have chosen to deploy Azure Bastion in your deployment, use it to connect to the VM.